-Community vessel traffic monitoring and information system which should help to prevent accidents and pollution at sea and to minimise their impact on the marine and coastal environment, the
+Community vessel traffic monitoring and information system which should help to prevent accidents and pollution at sea and to minimise their impact on the marine and coastal environment, the economy and the health of local communities.

 In recent years transportation of HAZMAT goods has continued to grow.
 Furthermore, recent occurrence of maritime casualties has raised questions regarding the reliability of the HAZMAT information being provided on board ships involved in such casualties.
 It has become ever more important that all stakeholders understand the need for accurately reporting HAZMAT information.